UVgur/Coupon-Management-System/README.md

     Full-stack Java Project, John Bryce - Java course (end) project.
-The Coupon System Project acts as a Micro Service, that shows an implementation which allows companies to CRUD coupons for their customers. then the Customers can purchase and use them, so they get a discount in that company's E-Store.
+The Coupon System Project acts as a Micro Service, that shows an implementation which allows companies to CRUD coupons for their customers. then the Customers can purchase and use those Coupons, and get a discount in that company's "business".

 The Admin of the system have some extra utilities, such as:

     monitor and view information that is gathered by the transactions.